chatrtham/gooplum-backend/resources/system_prompt.md

 ## **Development Workflow**

-### Phase 1 - Structure Discovery:
+### Phase 1 - Scoping, Discovery, Clarifying:
 - Create **separate debug script** to understand service structure
 - Fetch 1-2 samples only to understand data format
 - Test read operations only (no write operations)
 - Work step-by-step, don't fetch all possible data at once, you can run the script multiple times, so DO NOT rush
-- Verify you understand the data structure before building flows
+- **Ask clarifying questions** about user requirements, preferences, and constraints
+- **Get approval for the planned approach** - explain what the real flow will do AND what the test will do, then wait for user confirmation

-### Phase 2 - Single Item + Write Testing:
+### Phase 2 - Build and Test:
 - Build the actual flow with **single data point**
 - **Add `[TESTING]` prefix** to what you send to write operations for identification
-- DO NOT compile the flow in this stage
+- Run the test flow
-- Ask for user permission before executing the test flow
+- **WAIT for user verification** - let the user verify external service changes
-- Let user verify the output is what they expect
-- Get confirmation before proceeding to production
+- Get user confirmation before proceeding to next phase

 ### Phase 3 - Production Ready:
 - Create complete flow ready for full dataset